ArminJo/PWMMotorControl/examples/RobotCarBlueDisplay/README.md

 - Install **[BlueDisplay library](https://github.com/ArminJo/BlueDisplay)** with *Tools > Manage Libraries...* or *Ctrl+Shift+I*.
 Use "BlueDisplay" as filter string.<br/>
 - Install **[PWMMotorControl library](https://github.com/ArminJo/PWMMotorControl)** with *Tools > Manage Libraries...* or *Ctrl+Shift+I*.
 Use "PWMMotorControl" as filter string.<br/>
 - Open the example **[RobotCarBlueDisplay](https://github.com/ArminJo/PWMMotorControl/tree/master/examples/RobotCarBlueDisplay)**, available at File > Examples > Examples from Custom Libraries / **PWMMotorControl**.

+OR

+- Download the [Zip file](https://github.com/ArminJo/Arduino-RobotCar/archive/refs/heads/master.zip) of this repository with *Code > Download ZIP*.
+Open it and extract the sub folder **RobotCarBlueDisplay** to the **Sketchbook location** you see in the preferences window *File > Preferences (Ctrl + Comma)*.
+After restarting the Arduino IDE, you can open it as RobotCarBlueDisplay with *File > Sketchbook*.

 Other examples of PWMMotorControl like **[SmartCarFollower](https://github.com/ArminJo/PWMMotorControl#smartcarfollower)** will also run on this robot car.